 History of science

 The IRIS digital library offers a window into the history of modern science and techniques.
-It is the fruit of close collaboration between the SCD and science historians from the University of Lille.
+It is the fruit of close collaboration between the university libraries and science historians from the University of Lille.

 IRIS comprises digitised content dating from the 19th and early 20th centuries, with a current total of more than 3,200 documents.
 Harvesting work by Gallica, the digital section of France’s national library (BnF), and its partners has helped improve the visibility of this content.